 "True Relations pairs a methodological inquiry with historical analysis of specific case histories connecting fact to fiction in the early modern period.
-No book to date has traced the particular way that scholars of the early modern period devise a practice of reading once they affirm the axiom that the 'real' is constructed.
+No other book to date has traced the particular way that scholars of the early modern period devise a practice of reading once they affirm the axiom that the 'real' is constructed.
 Dolan offers an unusually lucid and crisp tour of the social stakes involved in reading strategies and evidentiary standards."—Wendy Wall, Northwestern University

 Dolan connects early modern debates about textual evidence to recent discussions of the value of seventeenth-century texts as historical evidence.
 Then as now, she contends, literary techniques of analysis have proven central to staking and assessing truth claims.
 She addresses the kinds of texts that circulated about three traumatic events—the Gunpowder Plot, witchcraft prosecutions, and the London Fire—and looks at legal depositions, advice literature, and plays as genres of evidence that hover in a space between fact and fiction.
 Even as doubts linger about their documentary and literary value, scholars rely heavily on them.
 Confronting and exploring these doubts, Dolan makes a case for owning up to our agency in crafting true relations among the textual fragments that survive.

 Frances E. Dolan is Professor of English at the University of California, Davis.
 She is also author of Marriage and Violence: The Early Modern Legacy, available from the University of Pennsylvania Press, as well as Dangerous Familiars: Representations of Domestic Crime in England, 1550-1700 and Whores of Babylon: Catholicism, Gender, and Seventeenth-Century Print Culture.